mlcommons/croissant/python/ml_croissant/README.md

 ## Debug

-You can debug the validation of the file with the `--debug` flag:
+You can debug the validation of the file using the `--debug` flag:

 ```bash
 python scripts/validate.py --file ../../datasets/titanic/metadata.json --debug